ligato/site/content/cnf/cnf-def.md

 Items to highlight from the figure above:

 - __Application and CNF pods are deployed on workers__.
 As mentioned, a CNF is just another pod, albeit with specialized network functionality.
 - __CNFs are versatile__.
-They can be implemented with a single purpose in mind, an example being a load balancer.
-Or can be designed and built for programming and executing specific data plane functions supporting an application or service.
+They can implementated with a single purpose in mind, an example being a load balancer.
+Or can be designed and built for programming and executing specific data plane functions.
 Consider a CNF platform that can be programmed through APIs/agent to perform L3 routing in one instantiation, and firewall/NAT functions in another.
+Operators can and will choose from a broad portfolio CNF options.
 - __CNF capabilities can be embedded in an application pods__.
 For example, a memif interface can run on both CNF and application pods.
-The result is a high-performance point-to-point communications channel that bypasses the kernel.
+The result is a point-to-point communications channel, with kernel bypass, enabling efficient and performant data transport between CNF and application pods.
 In fact, a topology of CNF and application pods interconnected with memif links is optimal for performance and operational flexibility.

 CNF advantages include: